Frequently Asked Questions about Acupuncture with Dr. Megan Marco

 health with natural, holistic Oriental Medicine.
 Once you're feeling

-better, it is very helpful to come in for occasional tune-ups.
+better, it is very helpful to come in for tune-ups.
+Many people like doing monthly tune-ups.

 Q. Does acupuncture hurt?